 Un-aged but it has camel coloring and wood extracts that give it the golden color.
 Well known for being used to make Margaritas.

 A Reposado Tequila is the first stage of "rested and aged".
 The Tequila is aged in wood barrels or storage tanks between 2 months and 11 months.
 The spirit takes on a golden hue and the taste becomes a good balance between the Agave and wood flavors.
 Many different types of wood barrels are used for aging, with the most common being American or French oak.
-Some Tequilas are aged in used bourbon / whiskey, cognac, or wine barrels, and will inherit unique flavors from the previous spirit.
+These Tequilas keep their fruit and floral flavours but pick up the additional notes of caramel and butterscotch that the wood imparts

 TEQUILA ANEJO (Aged)

-After aging for at least one year, Tequila can then be classified as an "Añejo".
+After aging for at least one year in oak barrels, Tequila can then be classified as an "Añejo".
 The distillers are required to age Añejo Tequila in barrels that do not exceed 600 liters.
-This aging process darkens the Tequila to an Amber color, and the flavor can become smoother, richer, and more complex.
+The oak imparts an amber color and woody flavour while the oxidation that takes place through the porous wood develops the unique bouquet and taste